e-gov/PH/README.md

 ## Main ways to integrate with Pääsuke:
 1) The most common integration pattern is that integrator keeps authorisations (in payloads referred to as mandates) in Pääsuke and the integrator queries X-Road services [offered by Pääsuke](#specification-of-the-x-road-services-that-pääsuke-provides-to-other-parties).
 2) It is also possible to keep authorisations in Pääsuke, but use GovSSO service to access the authorisations.
+More info can be found from [GovSSO documentation](https://e-gov.github.io/GOVSSO/Representee).
 3) integrator keeps authorisations on their information system and Pääsuke queries X-Road services [offered to Pääsuke](#specification-of-the-x-road-services-that-pääsuke-queries-from-other-parties) by the integrator

 ## Specification of the X-road services that Pääsuke provides to other parties